 Ophthotech Corporation (the "Company" or "Ophthotech") was incorporated on January 5, 2007, in Delaware.
-The Company is a biopharmaceutical company specializing in the development of novel therapeutics to treat ophthalmic diseases, with a focus on orphan and age-related retinal diseases.
-The Company currently has two product candidates, Zimura® (avacincaptad pegol), an anti-complement factor C5 aptamer, and Fovista® (pegpleranib), an anti-platelet derived growth factor, or PDGF, aptamer.
+The Company is a biopharmaceutical company specializing in the development of novel therapeutics to treat ophthalmic diseases, with a focus on age-related and orphan retinal diseases.
+The Company currently has two product candidates in development, Zimura® (avacincaptad pegol), an anti-complement factor C5 aptamer, and Fovista® (pegpleranib), an anti-platelet derived growth factor, or PDGF, aptamer.
 Prior to 2017, the Company's primary focus was on developing Fovista and Zimura for various types of age-related macular degeneration, or AMD, which is a disorder of the central portion of the retina, known as the macula, that may result in blindness.
-In December 2016, the Company announced that two of its three pivotal, Phase 3 clinical trials for Fovista in combination with the anti-vascular endothelial growth factor, or anti-VEGF, drug Lucentis® (ranibizumab) for the treatment of wet AMD, failed to meet their primary endpoint.
-The Company announced in early 2017 that it had engaged a financial advisor to assist it in reviewing the Company's strategic alternatives, including identifying potential business development opportunities.
+In December 2016, the Company announced that two of its three pivotal Phase 3 clinical trials for Fovista in combination with the antivascular endothelial growth factor, or anti-VEGF, drug Lucentis® (ranibizumab) for the treatment of wet AMD failed to meet their primary endpoint.
+In August 2017, the Company announced that the third pivotal Phase 3 clinical trial for Fovista in combination with the anti-VEGF drugs Eylea® (aflibercept) or Avastin® (bevacizumab) for the treatment of wet AMD, referred to as the OPH1004 trial, failed to meet its primary endpoint.
+The Company is in the process of winding down the OPH1004 Fovista trial and has no future plans to develop Fovista in wet AMD and only very limited Fovista development activity outside of wet AMD.
+In early 2017, the Company announced that it had engaged a financial advisor to assist it in reviewing the Company's strategic alternatives, including identifying potential business development opportunities.
 Also beginning in early 2017, the Company undertook a reassessment of its development plans for Zimura and Fovista, which included an evaluation of the scientific rationale for potentially developing these product candidates in one or more other ophthalmic indications for which there is a high unmet need.

-On July 26, 2017, the Company announced that it is pursuing a strategy to leverage its clinical experience and retina expertise to identify and develop therapies to treat multiple ophthalmic orphan diseases for which there are limited or no treatment options available.
-To this end, the Company plans to initiate a randomized, controlled clinical trial of Zimura as a monotherapy for the treatment of Stargardt disease, an inherited retinal orphan disease causing vision loss during childhood or adolescence, before the end of 2017.
-In parallel, the Company is continuing its on-going programs in age-related retinal diseases, including its ongoing Phase 2/3 clinical trial of Zimura as a monotherapy for the treatment of geographic atrophy, or GA, a form of dry AMD, and its wet AMD program for Zimura.
-The Company will continue to reassess the Zimura GA development program in light of the results of a competitor's Phase 3 clinical trials of a complement inhibitor being studied for the treatment of GA, which are expected to be available during the second half of 2017.
+In July 2017, the Company announced that it is pursuing a strategy to leverage its clinical experience and retina expertise to identify and develop therapies to treat multiple ophthalmic orphan diseases for which there are limited or no treatment options available.
+To this end, the Company is preparing to initiate a randomized, controlled Phase 2b clinical trial of Zimura as a monotherapy for the treatment of autosomal recessive Stargardt disease ("STGD1"), an inherited retinal orphan disease causing vision loss during childhood or adolescence, before the end of 2017.
+In parallel, the Company is continuing its on-going Zimura programs in age-related retinal diseases.
 The Company is also continuing its business development efforts to identify and potentially obtain rights to additional products, product candidates and technologies that would complement its strategic goals as well as other compelling ophthalmology opportunities.